 What is Embodied Carbon?

 According to the European Commission, the global urban population is projected to nearly double by 2050.
 Infrastructure required to support this expansion will emit over 100 gigatons of embodied carbon alone, accounting for 49% of all building related emissions.
 Alternatively, given sufficient planning and a commitment to addressing embodied carbon, these buildings could effectively become a carbon sink.
-The technology exists today to create a building with negative carbon emissions, in utilizing local and carbon-sequestering materials.
+The technology exists today to create a building with these negative carbon emissions, in utilizing local and carbon-sequestering materials.

 Lowering the Impact of Embodied Carbon